Your Resources Are Limited

 1. Follow game trails, animals and insects to water sources.
 Lush vegetation may indicate an underground source.
 Melt snow and ice.
 Water can be found on the surface of, or inside, plants.

-2. Collect water: If a body of water is not available, build a rain collector, a Solar Still in the ground or container, use a Transpiration Bag or other water collection methods.
+2. Collect water: If a body of water is not available, build a rain collector, a Solar Still in the ground or container, soak up morning dew with a cloth, use a Transpiration Bag or other water collection methods.
 A solar still can make fresh, clean water from salt water or contaminated water.

 3. All water collected from the ground or vegetation can be purified by boiling, chlorine (bleach), iodine and charcoal (see Misc.
 Tips section)